jakranz33/myGitHubPage2/_posts/2015-08-05-first-post.md

 ### What do I hope to achieve?

 If just one person stumbles across one of my posts as they scour the internet looking to solve a problem they are facing, and my post helps them along, then I'll have achieved my goal.
 Thanks for reading!

+### When do I want it?

+Now!

+Hah, quite frankly, between family, work, and a new home (with its always-growing to-do list), it might be a bit of a struggle to post content on a regular basis.